viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 of four characters).
 In these situations, you can specify &lt;max-char-codes-per-letter&gt; as the limit on how many characters you want to allow to go into a composite letter, at most.
-For Devanagari, the software already sets this to 4 (but you can override that if you specify a value here).
-When &lt;max-char-codes-per-letter&gt; is greater than 1, you can append to existing characters within a cell by pressing the Control or Command or Shif key, or by double-clicking in the cell.
+For Devanagari, the software already sets this to 5 (but you can override that if you specify a value here).
+When &lt;max-char-codes-per-letter&gt; is greater than 1, you can append to existing characters within a cell by pressing the Shify key, or by double-clicking in the cell.
+If a cell already has a multi-char letter in it, then you can append more characters to it (or delete existing them) when you come to it by clicking on it or via auto-advancing from an adjacent cell (i.e., the Shift key or double-click are not needed in that case).

 When you use a language other than English, you may also want to change the text displayed in various buttons etc. to that language.
 You can do that